Uniform negative immersions and the coherence of one-relator groups: Preliminaries

 \begin{definition} A \emph{(2-dimensional) pre-complex} $X$ is a tuple

 where

-is a pre-graph, $S_X$ is an open linear graph with finite connected components and $w_X\colon S_X\immerses G_X$ is a closed immersion.
-The pre-graph $G_X$ is the \emph{1-skeleton} of $X$, $S_X$ is the collection of \emph{faces} of $X$ and $w_X$ is the \emph{attaching map}.
+is a pre-graph, $S_X$ is a union of pre-cycles, and $w_X\colon S_X\immerses G_X$ is a closed immersion.
+The pre-graph $G_X$ is the \emph{1-skeleton} of $X$, $S_X$ is the collection of \emph{{(pre-)faces}} of $X$ and $w_X$ is the \emph{attaching map}.
 For brevity, we will suppress the subscript when there is no danger of confusion.

-A pre-complex $X$ is a \emph{(2-dimensional) complex} if the 1-skeleton $G_X$ is a graph and every component of $S_X$ is a cycle. \end{definition}
+A pre-complex $X$ is a \emph{(2-dimensional) complex} if the 1-skeleton $G_X$ is a graph. {Note that, in this case,} every component of $S_X$ is a cycle. \end{definition}

 Graphs and complexes have natural topological realisations, which we denote here with bold letters: the realisation of a graph $G$ is a topological space denoted by $\real G$ and the realisation of a complex $X$ is a topological space denoted by $\real X$.
 In both cases, a morphism $f$ functorially induces a continuous map of realisations $\real f$.